eslint/eslint/docs/developer-guide/working-with-rules.md

 ### Overall Performance

-The `npm run perf` command gives a high-level overview of ESLint running time with default rules (`eslint:recommended`) enabled.
+When developing in the ESLint core repository, the `npm run perf` command gives a high-level overview of ESLint running time with all core rules enabled.

 ```bash
 $ git checkout master